Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 ## Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena ##

 As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/, which are "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena", "Large-scale Electromagnetic Particle-in-Cell Simulation", and "SIESTA on Vector-Parallel Clusters".
+This page was on the relativistic molecular dynamics simulations for a carbon-gold nanotube accelerator, Computer Physics Communications (2019).
 Please visit other pages other than "Relativistic and Electromagnetic Molecular Dynamics Simulation" to be shown below.

 ### Molecular Dynamics Simulation: CGS Units and Necessary Files ###